Impact Factor 4.599 | CiteScore 3.7

 • Studies translating new genomic knowledge into clinical practice and precision medicine.

-Single gene studies and case reports are generally not in scope unless they provide relevance to function, but will be considered if there is a proper justification by the authors.
+• Single gene studies and case reports must provide insights into function, but will be considered if there is a proper justification by the authors.

 All manuscripts must be submitted directly to the section Human and Medical Genomics, where they are peer-reviewed by the Associate and Review Editors of the specialty section.

 Avenue du Tribunal Fédéral 34

 For all queries regarding manuscripts in Review and potential conflicts of interest, please contact firstname.lastname@example.org

 For queries regarding Research Topics, Editorial Board applications, and journal development, please contact email@example.com